Aspose/releases.aspose.com/content/en/pdf/net/release-notes/2026/aspose-pdf-for-net-26-09-release-notes.md

 #### Resolve Names of Embedded Files

-Aspose.PDF for .NET 26.9 adds `FileSpecification.GetFileName`.
-The method resolves an embedded file name from the available Unicode name, regular name, or collection key.
-You can supply a fallback name, and choose whether an empty name is allowed when no name is available.
+Aspose.PDF for .NET 26.9 adds the `FileSpecification.GetFileName` method.
+The method resolves an embedded file name using the Unicode name, regular file name, or collection key, whichever is available.
+You can provide a fallback name and specify whether an empty name is allowed when no file name is available.

 This enhancement addresses `PDFNET-62441`.